 Experience has included advising:

-- An international oil and gas exploration and development company on its rights under a production sharing contract with the Kenyan government for the acquisition of onshore exploration blocks
+- Advising an international oil and gas exploration and development company on its rights under a production sharing contract with the Kenyan government for the acquisition of onshore exploration blocks.

 - Ranked Band 1 in Projects & Energy (Chambers & Partners, 2025)